MicrosoftDocs/learn/learn-pr/wwl-data-ai/ci-cd-workflows-pipelines-azure-databricks/includes/06-exercise.md

-Now it's your chance to implement CI/CD pipelines with Azure Databricks.
+Now it's your chance to implement CI/CD workflows with Azure Databricks.

 > [!NOTE]
 > To complete this lab, you will need an [Azure subscription](https://azure.microsoft.com/free?azure-portal=true) in which you have administrative access.